What can the Ombudsman investigate?

 Publishing our findings

 We publish our investigation and case assessment findings to highlight what we do, and to help public bodies to be accountable and to learn from their failings.
 These findings could be within full investigation reports or as case summaries.
 They are included on our website and may be shared via our social media channels.
 The media sometimes report on our decisions.
 We may also include a short summary of a case in our Annual Reports.
 We do not name complainants in any of our reports or findings.

 Why we may not accept your complaint

-> We deal with complaint about public services providers.
+We deal with complaints about public services providers.
 We would generally not investigate your complaint about public service providers if:

-> - It is about a matter that you are taking to, or intend to take, to court.
-You should note, in particular, that cases of alleged medical negligence or claims for compensation cannot be accepted for investigation as these are matters for Courts to decide;
+- your complaint is a matter you are taking to, or intend to take, to court.
+Cases of alleged medical negligence or claims for compensation cannot be accepted for investigation as these are matters for courts to decide

-> - A number of the decisions taken by government and public service providers are within the discretion of the individual body, i.e. the decision is one which depends on the judgement of the decision maker(s) rather than, for example, on satisfying any stated conditions.
+- a number of the decisions taken by government and public service providers are within the discretion of the individual body, i.e. the decision is one which depends on the judgement of decision makers rather than, for example, on satisfying any stated conditions

-> We could only investigate a discretionary decision if there is evidence that there has been maladministration in the way the decision is made.
+We could only investigate a discretionary decision if there is evidence that there has been maladministration in the way the decision is made.

-> If you are not sure whether we can investigate your particular complaint do not hesitate to contact us.
+If you are not sure whether we can investigate your complaint, do not hesitate to contact us.